NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-pie-chart.md

           }
         ]
         ```
-4. Now switch back to Html file of the page and provide the dataset array name in the [datasets] attribute.
+4. Now switch back to the Html file of the page and provide the dataset array name in the [datasets] attribute.
 For example,
         ```
 		[results] = ngxpieChartData
 		```
-5. X-axis and Y-axis label can be shown or hidden by providing,
+5. X-axis and Y-axis labels can be shown or hidden by providing,
     ``` [labels] = true ```  OR ```[labels] = false ```.

 6. Legends can be shown or hidden by providing,